Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 111:
 - By bugpesto.

+ship 115:
+- By RetroAdvance64.

 ship 116:
 - By bugpesto.
 - References the Megashark gun from Terraria.

 ship 118:
 - By bugpesto.

+ship 119:
+- By RetroAdvance64.
+- A direct remake to the original Ship.
+A more clean and modernized version of the idea that in retrospect, it was poorly implemented.

 ship 122:
 - By Luar77.